Buy all ingredients right below the recipe

 Preparation

-- 2Peel the potatoes and cook them in a separate small pot for 20-25 minutes as well.
+- 2Peel the potatoes and cook them in a separate small pot for 20-25 min.
 Drain and let cool slightly.
-Then mash them, and add to the pumpkin.
-Puree both into a smooth mixture with an immersion blender.
+Then mash them and add to the pumpkin.
+Puree both with an immersion blender until smooth.

-- 3Add flour, eggs, 50 g grated Parmesan, and 1 tsp salt to the pumpkin-potato mixture.
+- 3Add flour, eggs, 50 g grated Parmesan, and 1 tsp salt to the pumpkin-potato mash.
 Stir with a wooden spoon, then knead with your hands until the dough forms a ball.
-If it's too wet and sticky, add a little more flour.
-Wrap the dough in cling film and chill in the refrigerator for 30 minutes.
+If it's too moist and sticky, add a little more flour.
+Wrap the dough in cling film and chill in the refrigerator for 30 min.

 - 4Dust a work surface with flour.
 Unwrap the dough and divide it into 4 equal pieces.
 One by one, roll each piece on the work surface into a rope about 2 cm in diameter.
 Cut each rope into pieces about 2 cm long and carefully roll each piece over the floured back of a fork.

-- 5Bring a large pot of salted water to a boil.
-Add the gnocchi in 4 batches and let them simmer.
-The gnocchi are ready as soon as they float to the surface of the water.
+- 5Bring a large pot of salted water to a simmer.
+Add the gnocchi in 4 batches and let them cook.
+The gnocchi are ready as soon as they float to the surface.
 Lift them out of the water with a slotted spoon and drain well.
 Continue this process until all gnocchi are cooked.

 - 7In the same pan, melt the butter.
-Wash and shake dry the sage, then pluck the leaves and chop finely.
+Wash and shake dry the sage, then pluck the leaves and finely chop them.
 Add to the butter and gently swirl back and forth.

 - 8Distribute the gnocchi among 4 plates and drizzle with the sage butter.
 Grate the remaining Parmesan and sprinkle generously over the gnocchi.
 Serve immediately.